Understanding risk and return: A guide for investors

 What are the factors influencing stock returns?

-While various business and sector-specific factors influence stock returns, some broader economic, inflationary, regulatory, and rating factors also play a significant role.
+Various business and sector-specific factors influence stock returns, some broader economic and regulatory factors also play a significant role.
 These assume that investors act rationally—taking only systematic and market risks into account.
 In reality, investor behavior can be unpredictable, and sentiment significantly impacts returns.

 For more on balancing risk and return in your investment strategy, see our article on investment strategies.